-Japan have been hugely competitive on the sand since the early 1990s, a pedigree that was in evidence with a fourth-place finish at the inaugural FIFA Beach Soccer World Cup in 2005.
-Consistency is reflected in the fact Japan have qualified for all seven editions of the FIFA tournament, though they have progressed beyond the first round only on one further occasion, that being at Dubai 2009.
-Ravenna 2011 may have provided further disappointment, however Japan impressed despite three narrow defeats, including an epic 3-2 match-up against beach powerhouse Brazil.
+Japan have been sending out competitive beach soccer sides since the early 1990s, a pedigree that was reflected in their fourth-place at the inaugural FIFA Beach Soccer World Cup in 2005 under coach Ruy Ramos – who has now retaken the helm.
+The Japanese have qualified for every edition of the finals since, though they have only progressed beyond the first round on one further occasion, at Dubai 2009.

 Despite the more competitive nature of the regional scene, the Japanese brought all their speed and beach soccer nous to bear in the Asian qualifying tournament in Muscat.
 After a memorable tournament, during which goal-getters Takeshi Kawaharazuka and Kunihiro Wakabayashi particularly caught the eye, Japan were crowned continental champions by beating hosts Oman in the final.

 Given that a sizeable contingent of the squad that triumphed on Omani sands are veterans of Japan’s glorious FIFA Beach Soccer World Cup 2005 campaign, some of them may find that Ravenna/Italy 2011 is their last chance to shine at the finals.
 With a view to ensuring a smooth transition when the time comes, the Japanese are already blooding fine younger players like Shunsei Yamauchi.